hyperledger-labs/splice/README.md

 ERROR c.d.n.e.CoinLedgerConnection$$anon$1:WalletIntegrationTest/SVC=svc-app - Failed to instantiate ledger client due to connection failure, exiting...
 ```

+### Managing frontends for tests

+Some integration tests use our web frontends.
+Similarly to Canton described above, we also serve the frontends outside of the tests themselves.
+To start serving the frontends run `./start-frontends.sh` (add `-d` if you prefer to avoid attaching the terminal to the npm server).
+It can be stopped via `./stop-frontends.sh`.

 ### Running and debugging integration tests

 The integration tests are located at [`/apps/app/src/test/scala/com/daml/network/integration/tests/`](/apps/app/src/test/scala/com/daml/network/integration/tests).